 A Powerful Way to Give Back

 Businesses across Maine are committing to the idea that no child should grow up hungry.
-The FEED KIDS cause marketing initiative is designed to make it easy for businesses of all sizes, industries, and locations to take action toward ending child hunger, right here at home.
+The FEED KIDS cause marketing initiative is designed to make it easy for businesses of all sizes, sectors, and locations to take action toward ending child hunger, right here at home.